sassoftware/devsascom-rest-api-samples/Compute/compute.md

 Compute server expects the URI to point to a source definition resource that has been created using the DataSources API.
-A SAS libref with the same name as the source definition resource is created, and the libref is defined to reference the information that is stored in this source defintion resource.
+A SAS libref with the same name as the source definition resource is created, and the libref is defined to reference the information that is stored in this source definition resource.
 Your code can then access this SAS libref and the tables that are available in this library.
 For resources that are assigned JOB scope, the libref is deassigned when the associated job completes.